-Conditions can change rapidly - especially in the shoulder seasons and winter.
+Conditions can change rapidly - especially in the fall, winter, and spring.
 Contact Great Basin National Park at 775-234-7331 for the most up-to-date information.

 Wheeler Peak Scenic Drive

-*Note: In the spring and fall, roads may be closed temporarily due to snow.
+Please note in spring and fall roads may be closed temporarily due to snow.